metamath/lamp-guide/docs/index.md

 In many cases you won't need to specify disjoints for a proof, but sometimes you do.
 Here is information on these fields.

+Note: Click on the *field name* to edit the field.
+You can also select the editable field text, but the description field is odd - by default, you have to use Alt+left click to edit it, while just left click selects part of its text.

 ##### Description

 This field can't be edited with a simple left-click;